 So what does this mean for real estate?
-Yes, real estate is a whole different thing altogether and ideally, crowdfunding and real estate should not mix.
-But, they have and so far it is going better than anyone expected.
+Yes, real estate seems to be a whole different thing, and initially, there seems to be no link between real estate and crowdfunding.
+But they have mixed, and so far, it is going better than anyone expected.
 If you are wondering what exactly real estate crowdfunding is, the answers are presented below.

 What is Real Estate Crowdfunding?

 Real estate crowdfunding is an investment method in which crowdfunding is used to raise capital for real estate investments.
 Funds from multiple investors are pooled together, allowing investors to invest in a variety of properties without the hassle of mortgage brokers, contractors, and so on.
 It presents a win-win situation for everyone involved.

 Real estate crowdfunding is operated online.
 The real estate companies can enjoy a large number of benefits:

 - Flexible access to funds/capital;

 - A solid way to grow your investor network;

 - Consistent results help to build investor loyalty;